mithereal/ex_membership/README.md

 [![Version](https://img.shields.io/hexpm/v/ex_membership.svg?style=flat-square)](https://hex.pm/packages/ex_membership)

 Membership is toolkit for granular ability management for members.
-It allows you to define granular abilities such as:
+It allows you to define granular abilities such as: this is basically terminator but with methods and dsl for membership plans
 - `Member -> Plan`
 - `Member -> [Plan, Plan, ...]`